 A few other things I've learned over the past few months include

 - Most plants are happier when they get watered multiple times per day, instead of once per day.
 Especially ferns.
-The felt pockets don't retain much water and the soil I've used, with lots of redwood bark and sphagnum moss to make it lightweight, also doesn't retain much water.
+The felt pockets don't retain much water.
+Additionally, I mixed my own soil with lots of redwood bark and moss to make it lightweight, so the soil doesn't retain much water either.

 - Plants absorb a lot of runoff from the plants above (I assumed most of it would just run down the back wall) and this means I can't plant low-water plants like ZZs on the bottom half of the wall because they'll die of root rot.
 It's also difficult to keep ferns happy on the top rows because all their water immediately drips away.